 Definition of upper boundary

-As for the Claygate Member, which is distinguished from the overlying Bagshot Formation by containing finer sand without cross-bedding and in the relative abundance of clay and silt in the Claygate Member.
+The top of the London Clay Formation is taken as the top of the Claygate Member, which is distinguished from the overlying Bagshot Formation by containing finer sand without cross-bedding and in the relative abundance of clay and silt in the Claygate Member.

 Definition of lower boundary

-Redefined by Ellison et al (1994) to correspond to the base of the Walton Member (Division A2) of King (1981).
-Usually marked by a thin bed of well-rounded flint gravel or a glauconitic horizon, or both, typically resting on a sharply defined planar surface, although locally uneven.
-It overlies the Harwich Formation or, where the Harwich Formation is absent, the Lambeth Group.
+The base of the London Clay formation was redefined by Ellison et al. (1994) to correspond to the base of the Walton Member (Division A2) of King (1981).
+It is usually marked by a thin bed of well-rounded flint gravel or a glauconitic horizon, or both, typically resting on a sharply defined planar surface, although locally uneven.
+The London Clay Formation overlies the Harwich Formation or, where the Harwich Formation is absent, the Lambeth Group.

 Thickness

 Up to 150 m in Essex.
 Up to 130 m in the Guildford district (Ellison et al., 2002).

 Distribution

-London Basin, East Anglia and the Hampshire Basin
+The London Clay occurs in the London Basin, East Anglia and the Hampshire Basin

 Age

 Eocene (early and middle Ypresian), based on a variety of microfossil and macrofossil assemblages (King, 1981; Ellison et al., 2004, pp. 47-50).

 3.3.2.1 WALTON MEMBER (WAM)

 Name

-This unit is named after Walton-on-the-Naze, north-east Essex, where coastal sections expose the lower parts of the Thames Group (King, 1981).
+The Walton Member is named after Walton-on-the-Naze, north-east Essex, where coastal sections expose the lower parts of the Thames Group (King, 1981).

 Previous name

 Division A2 of the London Clay Formation (King, 1981) and Unit A of Ellison et al. (2004).

 Type section

 Partial type section: Cliff section at The Naze, Walton-on-the-Naze [TM 267 238].
 This exposes the lower 15 m of the unit (Daley, 1999b; King, 1981, fig. 14).

 Reference section

 CTRL borehole A2 (TQ38SW 2212) [TQ 330 805] (central London), between 21.50 and 33.25 m depth.

 Formal subdivisions

 None.

 Lithology

-Partly bioturbated, silty clays and clayey silts, interbedded with some very fine-grained sandy silty clay.
+The Walton Member comprises partly bioturbated, silty clays and clayey silts, interbedded with some very fine-grained sandy silty clay.
 It is micaceous, frequently with lignitic debris and pyrite, but is generally not glauconitic nor calcareous.
 There is usually a thin basal glauconitic sandy and gravelly bed, or a layer of dispersed well-rounded gravel.
 Where the Walton Member is thin, it includes several coarse sandy and gravelly seams.
 It is also characterised by the occurrence of numerous whitish streaks of silt, 1-3 mm diameter and about 5 mm long, which are the remains of a type of tubular foraminiferid (King, 1981; in prep., and unpublished notes).
 Disseminated lignite is abundant and marine molluscs and fish teeth occur in places.

 Genetic interpretation

 Marine: inner to outer shelf.